radarEchoTelescope/MARES/README.md

-This is the main branch of the project with a stable release.
+This branch focuses on implementing parameterised in-ice CR cascades as a MARES simulation option, where the cascades are produced via a binned-NKG method.